MohammadSoleimanikia/Codes/FrontEnd/React/28-context-API-useReducer/readme.md

 ```

 # useReducer
-seReducer is a React Hook used for managing complex state logic.
+useReducer is a React Hook used for managing complex state logic.
 It’s an alternative to useState, especially when state transitions depend on previous state values or involve multiple sub-states.

 Why Use useReducer Instead of useState?